-As a rental property owner, there is little more disheartening than walking into a home that you’ve poured your time, energy, and money into only to find out that a tenant has completely disrespected you and your home and trashed the house.
+As a rental property owner, there is little more disheartening than walking into a home that you’ve poured your time, energy, and money into only to find out that a resident has completely disrespected you and your home and trashed the house.

 So what’s the next step now that you’ve found it trashed?
 Here are a few ideas on what you can do when you find yourself stuck in this confusing and frustrating spot.